 What You Need to Determine Everything in a Triangle

 We can calculate the angle between two sides of a right triangle using the length of the sides and the sine, cosine or tangent.
 To do this, we need the inverse functions arcsine, arccosine and arctangent.
-If you only know the length of two sides, or one angle and one side, this is enough to determine everything of the triangle.
+If you only know the length of two sides, or one angle and one side, this is enough to determine everything in the triangle.

-Instead of the sine, cosine and tangent, we could also use the secant, cosecant and cotangent, but in practice these are hardly ever used.
+Instead of the sine, cosine and tangent, we could also use the secant, cosecant and cotangent, but in practice, these are hardly ever used.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.